-A second natural approach is represented by the myopic strategy?.
+A second natural approach is represented by the myopic strategy Bollapragada and Morton [1999].
 According to this strategy, the best sequence is computed step-by-step in a forward selection scheme.
 The conditional probabilities in the different nodes are now updated, given the previous outcomes.
-This represents an intuitive sequential strategy, but it only exploits the dependence in the graph through the past, and there is no prediction of what the future might bring.
+This represents an intuitive sequential strategy, but it only exploits the dependence in the graph through the past, and does not consider what the future might bring.